Franco Mazurek: Levski Sofia

 On 20 June 2019 Mazurek signed a 2-year contract with Bulgarian side Levski Sofia, making him the first Argentinian to ever play for the club.

 Return to Panetolikos

 On 12 August 2020, Panetolikos officially announced the return of the Argentine, who signed a contract until the summer of 2021.

+Deportes Copiapó

+In 2025, Mazurek returned to South America and signed with Chilean club Deportes Copiapó.

+Personal life

+Born in Argentina, Mazurek is of Polish descent.